Who is this Russ?

 Presented by Sydney Writers’ Festival, Russ the Story Bus is a creative space where children can browse a library full of the latest children’s books, choose a book to take home, listen to a story or hear authors and illustrators talk about their craft.

 Russ has been visiting schools since 2014, making this his third road trip to Western Sydney as part of our annual Children’s Festival of Moving Stories.
 This year, Russ will be extending his travels: visiting schools in regional NSW for the first time.

 An author or illustrator will accompany each of Russ's school visits to talk about their craft.
-Our fantastic line-up of Australian writers and illustrators for children and young adults includes Dub Leffler, Katrina Nannestad, Tony Wilson, Judith Rossell and Tony Flowers.
+Our fantastic line-up of Australian writers and illustrators for children and young adults includes Dub Leffler, Katrina Nannestad, Tony Wilson, James Roy, Judith Rossell and Tony Flowers.

 When Russ hits the streets in November, his exterior will be freshly covered in artwork by leading children’s book illustrator and author Shaun Tan.
 His interior was designed by the award-winning architectural firm Lava in 2015.

 School visits from Russ are FREE, include an author talk by a leading Australian children’s writer or illustrator, and up to 30 students can visit Russ at a time (capacity: 200 students per session).